M-estimation in GARCH Models in the Absence of Higher-Order Moments

+{\bf Examples.} From various available choices of the bootstrap weights, we consider, for the sake of comparison, the following three bootstrapping schemes. \begin{enumerate} \item[(i)] {\bf Scheme M.} The sequence of weights $\{w_{n1}, \ldots, w_{nn}\}$ has a multinomial $(n, 1/n, \ldots, 1/n)$ distribution, which is essentially the classical paired bootstrap. \item[(ii)] {\bf Scheme E.} The weights are of the form $w_{nt}=(n E_t)/\sum_{i=1}^n E_i$, where $\{E_t\}$ are i.i.d.\ exponential with mean $1$. \item[(iii)] {\bf Scheme U.} The weights are of the form $w_{nt}=(n U_t)/\sum_{i=1}^n U_i$, where $\{U_t\}$ are i.i.d.\ uniform on $(0.5, 1.5)$. \end{enumerate}

-A host of other bootstrap methods in the literature are special cases of the above bootstrap formulation.
+A host of other bootstrap methods in the literature are special cases of the above formulation.
 Such general formulation of weighted bootstrap offers a unified way of studying several bootstrap schemes simultaneously.
-See, for example, Chatterjee and Bose (2005) for details in other contexts.
+See, for instance, Chatterjee and Bose (2005) for details in different contexts.

-We assume that the weights satisfy the following basic conditions (Conditions BW of Chatterjee and Bose (2005)) where $\sigma_n^2= {\rm Var}(w_{ni})$ and $k_3>0$ is a constant.
+We assume that the weights satisfy the following basic conditions (Conditions BW of Chatterjee and Bose (2005)) where $\sigma_n^2= {\rm Var}(w_{ni})$ and $k_3>0$ is a constant: